 (a) S. alba var. caerulea Smith (1828); S. caerulea Smith (1812); S. caerulea Henry (1913).
 Cricket bat willow.
-A shapely tree, occasionally reaching a height of 100 ft. and 15 to 18 ft. girth.
-It differs from typical S. alba L. and from x S. viridis Fries in its conical form and erect branching, the young branches arising at an acute angle of about 30° (Plate I, fig. 2; The bark is much smoother (" closer ") than in see also Plate XIV).
-S. fragilis, but differs little from that of varieties of x S. viridis (Plate XVII).
-In the leaves (Plate XV) it differs from them in losing most of the silky hairs from the under-surface early in the season, which gives it a bluish green or bluish grey appearance instead of the whitish aspect of some other forms and hybrids of S. alba.
+A shapely tree, occasionally reaching a height of 100 feet and 15 to 18 foot girth.
+It differs from typical S. alba L. and from x S. viridis Fries in its conical form and erect branching, the young branches arising at an acute angle of about 30° (Plate 28, see also Plate 1).
+The bark (Plate 31) is much smoother ("closer") than in S. fragilis, but differs little from that of varieties of x S. viridis.
+In the leaves (Plate 34) it differs from them in losing most of the silky hairs from the under-surface early in the season, which gives it a bluish green or bluish grey appearance instead of the whitish aspect of some other forms and hybrids of S. alba.
 The leaves are distinguishable also by their translucency; when viewed against the light with a lens, the tertiary venation is always plainly visible.
 The leaves in some forms of x S. viridis resemble those of S. alba var. caerulea in colour and translucency, but are larger and more coarsely serrate on the margin (suggesting a strain of S. fragilis in their composition), and in habit the trees lack the characteristic upright branching of S. alba var. caerulea.

 The original description of S. alba var. caerulea was based on the pistillate (female) tree, the staminate (male) being then unknown.
-Henry(14) states that "apparently no staminate tree" of this variety "exists"; Bean(1) observes that "only the female tree is known"; Forbes, however, as far back as $1829(^{0, 13})$, described and figured a male tree as "S. caerulea."
-Moss(21) recognised the existence of a staminate tree, for he observes that "the staminate tree does not appear to be cultivated for the best cricket bat timber."
-Several staminate trees have been found in East Anglia, having the same habit of growth and characters of S. alba var. caerulea(9), so that it is no longer correct to speak of it as being only a female tree.
+Henry (1913) states that "apparently no staminate tree" of this variety "exists"; Bean (1907) observes that "only the female tree is known": Forbes, however, as far back as 1829 (Forbes 1829, Burtt Davy 1935), described and figured a male tree as "S. caerulea".
+Moss (1914) recognised the existence of a staminate tree, for he observes that "the staminate tree does not appear to be cultivated for the best cricket bat timber".
+Several staminate trees have been found in East Anglia, having the same habit of growth and characters of S. alba var. caerulea (Burtt Davy 1935), so that it is no longer correct to speak of it as being only a female tree.

-The female catkin of S. alba var. caerulea, as compared with those of x S. viridis var. elyensis and of S. fragilis, is relatively short and dense-flowered.
-(Plate XVI).
+The female catkin of S. alba var. caerulea, as compared with those of x S. viridis var. elyensis and of S. fragilis, is relatively short and dense-flowered (Plate 33(C)).

 Salix alba var. caerulea was first discovered by Mr. James Crowe, F.L.S.
-(1750-1807), a surgeon of Norwich, "who found the female plant wild in Suffolk," and propagated it for several years in his salicetum at Norwich.
-It is a lowland species grown principally in Essex, Suffolk and Norfolk, but also in many other counties.
+(1750-1807), a surgeon of Norwich, "who found the female plant wild in Suffolk", and propagated it for several years in his salicetum at Norwich.
+It is a lowland tree grown principally in Essex, Suffolk and Norfolk, but also in many other counties.
 It prefers the banks of running streams, and obviously dislikes a water-logged soil.
 Moss remarks that "S. alba demands a soil richer in mineral content than S. fragilis"; probably he referred to "S. alba" in the aggregate sense, including its varieties and hybrids, for there is some doubt whether typical S. alba L., as known in continental Europe, occurs wild in the British Isles.

-(b) x S. viridis Fries. (= S. alba x fragilis).
+(b) x S. viridis Fries. (=S. alba x fragilis).
 This name has been applied promiscuously to the polymorphous progeny of Salix alba L. x S. fragilis L.